-Nitesh Chawla is the Frank Freimann Professor of Computer Science and Engineering, director of the Data Inference Analysis and Learning Lab, and director of the Interdisciplinary Center for Network Science and Applications at the University of Notre Dame, where he is also a Kellogg Institute for International Studies faculty fellow.
+Nitesh Chawla is the Frank Freimann Professor of Computer Science and Engineering, director of the Data Inference Analysis and Learning Lab, and director of the Lucy Family Institute for Data and Society at the University of Notre Dame, where he is also a Kellogg Institute for International Studies faculty fellow.

 Chawla is passionate about driving technological innovations in machine learning, and data and network sciences to augment human intelligence and bridge the last mile challenge for the common good.
 His research is at the frontier of interdisciplinary applications, with innovative work in health and wellness, social and information networks,national security, and climate/environmental sciences.